nargesbh/Histopathology-Image-Classification/README.md

 - Trained and evaluated these models on a custom dataset.
 - Compared the performance of different model architectures.
 - Provided detailed insights into the project's results.

-## Dataset
-If you are interested in accessing the dataset used in this project, please send an email to [Nargesbabaahmadi7@gmail.com](mailto:Nargesbabaahmadi7@gmail.com).
-I'll be happy to provide you with the dataset upon request.

 ## Library Requirements